-The watt-hour (symbolized Wh) is a unit of energy equivalent to one watt (1 W) of power expended for one hour (1 h) of time.
+The watt-hour, which is symbolized Wh, is a unit of energy equivalent to one watt of power expended for one hour of time.
 The watt-hour is not a standard unit in any formal system, but it is commonly used in electrical applications.

-In general, energy (E) is equivalent to power (P) multiplied by time (t).
-To determine E in watt-hours, P must be expressed in watts and t must be expressed in hours.
-Suppose a 60-W bulb burns for 3 h.
-Then P = 60 and t = 3, so the energy E in watt-hours is:
+Energy (E) is equivalent to power (P) multiplied by time (t).
+To determine energy in watt-hours, power must be expressed in watts, and time must be expressed in hours.
+Suppose a 60 watt light bulb burns for 3 hours.
+Then P = 60 and t = 3, so the total energy E in watt-hours is:

 E = Pt = 60 x 3 = 180 Wh

-If P and t are not specified in watts and hours respectively, then they must be converted to those units before determining E in watt-hours.
+If a unit of power and time are not specified in watts and number of hours, respectively, then they must be converted to those units before determining energy in watt-hours.

 Importance of watt-hours

 Watt-hours help people understand the amount of power available in various items, such as batteries.
 Watts represent the amount of energy flowing in a circuit and are computed using this formula: